Application to a higher subject semester (Fachsemester)

-If you have already completed relevant courses at a different university or in another course of study, you can apply for a higher subject semester.
+If you have already completed relevant courses at a different university or in another course of study, you can apply to a higher subject semester (Fachsemester).
 To do this, you need a credit transfer report.

-In any case, be sure to contact your departmental student academic advisor before applying for a higher subject semester.
+In any case, be sure to contact your departmental student academic advisor before applying to a higher subject semester (Fachsemester).

-If you apply for a degree program at TUM and have already completed courses in another, related program, you can make an application to have these courses recognized.
-If courses or credits are recognized to a certain amount, you will be placed in a higher subject semester of the degree program.
+If you apply for a degree program at TUM and have already completed courses in another, non-related program, you can make an application to have these courses recognized.
+If courses or previously earned credits are recognized to a certain amount, you will be placed in a higher subject semester (Fachsemester) of the degree program at TUM.

 Which courses can be recognized?

-Credits from non-related degree programs can only be recognized if the acquired knowledge is identical to that received at TUM.
-This can only be assessed after an in-depth review at the department.
+Credits from other, non-related degree programs can only be recognized if there is no essential difference between the acquired learning outcomes and those required in your TUM degree program.
+This can only be assessed after an in-depth review at the department upon application.

-The upstream process starts with a mandatory advising session at the department before making an application.
+The upstream process starts with a mandatory advising session at the department before the online application.
 There, you will discuss your previously earned credits with a representative of the department.
-You will fill in the application for a higher subject semester during the advising session.
-With the signature of the department, the application turns into a credit transfer report.
+You fill in the application form to a higher subject semester (Fachsemester) during the advising session.
+With the signature of the department, the application form turns into a credit transfer report.
 You can then apply online, and submit the credit transfer report together with the other application documents.

 The downstream process starts with you applying directly via TUMonline.
-You fill in the credit transfer application and submit it together with the other application documents to the department for application and enrollment.
-The department then processes your application and decides whether sufficient credits can be recognized to place you in your desired subject semester.
+You fill in the credit transfer report yourself and submit it together with the other application documents.
+The relevant department then processes your application and decides whether sufficient credits can be recognized to place you in a higher subject semester (Fachsemester).